solvuu/solvuu-build/README.md

   most projects anyway adhere to this.

 - Build paths are hardcoded.
-For example, if your library `foo`'s files are in a directory `lib`, then the cma file for that library will be built at `_build/foo.cma`.
-Some people would prefer to have it at `_build/lib/foo.cma`, but you cannot change this.
+For example, if your library `foo`'s files are in a directory `lib`, then the `cma` file for that library will be built at `_build/foo.cma`.
+Some people might prefer to have it at `_build/lib/foo.cma`, but you cannot change this.

 - True dynamic dependencies.
 We are limited by our use of ocamlbuild's